mmat11/usdt/README.md

 ## Introduction

-`usdt` is a Go library for linking `cilium/ebpf`'s `Program` to userspace statically defined tracepoints.
+`usdt` is a Go package for linking `cilium/ebpf`'s `Program` to userspace statically defined tracepoints.

 ## Getting started